 What Is the Maximum Number of Members in an LLC?

 The number of members you can have in an LLC is technically unlimited.
-However, LLCs are often utilized by closely-held businesses and family businesses.
-Businesses that have hundreds or thousands of owners / shareholders incorporate as corporations.
+However, closely-held businesses and family businesses often utilize the LLC structure.
+Conversely, businesses that have hundreds or thousands of owners / shareholders typically incorporate as corporations.

 Does an LLC Have Classes of Stock?

-LLCs do not have stock, but ownership units that are usually called membership units.
+LLCs do not have stock, but ownership units that the Operating Agreement usually calls “membership units.”
 An LLC can have more than one class of members.
 Different classes may have different rights.
 For example, one class of members may have preferred rights to distributions from the company that are superior to those of another class.
 Additionally, one class may have decision-making rights with another class having no decision-making rights or limited rights.

 Do LLCs Have Directors?

 It is possible also to have management structures that borrow from corporate organizations.
 For example, an LLC Operating Agreement can provide for management by a “Board of Directors” or “Board of Managers” who then appoint officers.
-The board is usually a committee of individuals who members elect.
+Typically, the board is a committee of individuals who members elect.
 They will periodically hold meetings and oversee the direction of the LLC.